ngoquyen45/android-chatgpt/README.md

 ## Download

-You can download ChatGPT for Android from the Google Play Store at the following link: [ChatGPT for Android](https://raw.githubusercontent.com/ngoquyen45/android-chatgpt/master/apk/android-chatgpt.apk)
+You can download ChatGPT for Android from the following link: [ChatGPT for Android](https://raw.githubusercontent.com/ngoquyen45/android-chatgpt/master/apk/android-chatgpt.apk)

 ## Screenshots